quantavil/obsidian/Web dev/JavaScript.md

 // 9.
 Memory Leaks: Happen when memory is not released properly.
 // Properly managing references and using garbage collection helps prevent memory leaks.
 ```

+In this code:

+- **Call Stack:**

+    - The call stack is a data structure that keeps track of function calls.
+    - When a function is called, it's pushed onto the stack, and when it returns, it's popped off the stack.
+    - The call stack ensures the order of execution in JavaScript.
+- **Heap Memory:**

+    - Heap memory is a region for dynamically allocated memory.
+    - Objects and data that have a longer lifespan are stored in the heap.
+    - Variables in JavaScript store references to objects in the heap.
+- **Reference:**

+    - References are pointers to the memory location of an object in the heap.
+    - Multiple variables can reference the same object in the heap.
+- **Garbage Collection:**

+    - Garbage collection is an automatic process that reclaims memory from objects that are no longer reachable.
+    - When all references to an object are removed, it becomes eligible for garbage collection.
+- **Stack vs. Heap:**

+    - The stack stores function call information and primitive data types.
+    - The heap stores dynamically allocated data like objects and arrays.
+- **Stack Overflow:**

+    - A stack overflow occurs when the call stack becomes too deep, often due to recursive function calls.
+- **Memory Leaks:**

+    - Memory leaks happen when memory is not released properly, typically due to retaining references to objects that are no longer needed.
+    - Properly managing references and using garbage collection helps prevent memory leaks.